stargazer/baseX-py/README.md

-# BaseX-py
+# baseX-py

-Simple Python class, that can:
+Simple Python module, that can:

 *   Encode any decimal number to its Base-X representation
 *   Decode any Base-X number its decimal representation